Ways to Support Development Before, During and After Pregnancy

 Parents want the best for their kids, and raising a smart baby is one of the hottest topics discussed on television, and in books, chat rooms and play groups.
 It’s true that heredity plays a role, but your lifestyle choices and the environment you create for your baby can directly affect your baby’s brain power.
 From taking certain vitamins before you get pregnant to nurturing and engaging with your newborn, there are things you can do before, during and after pregnancy to support your baby’s development.

 “Women often ask me what they should do to prepare for pregnancy.
 I advise them to first focus on making healthy lifestyle choices.
-It is important to remember that the development of their baby’s brain begins before their positive pregnancy test,” says Tiffany M. Rogers, DO, Northwestern Medicine Regional Medical Group, obstetrics and gynecology.
+It is important to remember that the development of their baby’s brain begins before their positive pregnancy test,” says Tiffany M. Rogers, DO, obstetrics and gynecology specialist with Northwestern Medicine Regional Medical Group.

 To have the healthiest pregnancy possible, your pre-conception health matters.
 This is a good time to adjust your diet and health habits to get your body ready for pregnancy.
 Here is a checklist of things to do a few months before you start trying to get pregnant.

-- Quit Smoking: Twenty to 30 percent of low-birth weight babies, and up to 14 percent of pre-term deliveries are associated with smoking during pregnancy.
+- Quit smoking: Twenty to 30% of low birth weight babies, and up to 14% of pre-term deliveries are associated with smoking during pregnancy.
 If you’re looking for support for smoking cessation, your healthcare provider can help.

-- Eat a Balanced Diet: Pregnancy is a time to eat, especially food that helps you get the recommend daily allowance of these essential nutrients:
+- Eat a balanced diet: Focus on food that helps you get the recommend daily allowance of these essential nutrients:

 - Folic acid: Also known as vitamin B9, 400 micrograms of folic acid each day reduces the risk of neural tube defects before conception.
-Folic acid is found in fortified cereals, leafy green vegetables such as spinach, kale, asparagus, Brussels sprouts and broccoli, peas, citrus fruit, lentils, nuts and pasta.<\p>
+Folic acid is found in fortified cereals, leafy green vegetables such as spinach and kale, asparagus, Brussels sprouts, broccoli, peas, citrus fruit, lentils, nuts and pasta.

 - Calcium: To create healthy bones, teeth and muscles in your baby and to maintain your own bone health, you need about 1,000-1,300 mg of calcium daily.
 Yogurt, milk, dark green leafy vegetables and fortified foods like soy milk, juice or bread have calcium.

-- Iron: This nutrient prevents anemia and helps delivery oxygen to your baby so eat your spinach, iron-fortified cereals, dried fruit and red meat.
+- Iron: This nutrient prevents anemia and helps deliver oxygen to your baby, so eat your spinach, iron-fortified cereals, dried fruit and red meat.
 Aim for 27 mg each day.

 - Omega-3: Omega-3 is a type of fat that is found naturally in many kinds of fish and is important for your baby’s brain development both before and after birth.
 The recommended daily allowance is 1,000-2,000 mg a day, which is the equivalent of two to three ounces of fish or two tablespoons of flax seeds.
 Tossing chia seeds in your smoothie or cooking with flax seed oil are easy ways to work these into your diet.